spion/sticky-listen/README.md

 This software is licensed under the MIT License.

-Copyright Fedor Indutny and Gorgi Kosev, 2015
+Copyright Fedor Indutny, 2015; Gorgi Kosev, 2015.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the